capiscio/capiscio-sdk-python/CONTRIBUTING.md

-# Contributing to CapiscIO A2A Security
+# Contributing to CapiscIO Python SDK

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.